JGIBristol/digiqual/README.md

 ### 3. Adaptive Refinement (Active Learning)

 `digiqual` closes the loop between analysis and design.
-Instead of guessing where to run more simulations, use the `refine()` method to:

-- **Fill Gaps:** Automatically detect and target empty regions in your input space.
+- Smart Refinement: Use `refine()` to identify specific weaknesses in your data.
+It uses bootstrap committees to find regions of high uncertainty and suggests new points exactly where the model is "confused".

-- **Reduce Uncertainty:** Use bootstrap committees to find regions of high model variance and suggest new points exactly where the model is "confused".
+- Automated Workflows: Use the `optimise()` method to run a fully automated "Active Learning" loop.
+It generates an initial design, executes your external solver, checks diagnostics, and iteratively refines the model until statistical requirements are met.

 ### 4. Generalised Reliability Analysis